What we learned from Seahawks mandatory minicamp Tuesday

 So who’s old?

-As safety Quandre Diggs talked to the media after, teammate Bobby Wagner stood with a few reporters and watched, with each throwing a few, well, digs at each other along the way.
+As safety Quandre Diggs talked to the media, teammate Bobby Wagner stood with a few reporters and watched, with each throwing a few, well, digs at each other along the way.

 “Hopefully as an old man he can still make plays out there,” Diggs said of Wagner, who turns 33 later this month when asked about Wagner returning after a year away.